logo

 Sadly inheritance claims are becoming much more common

-Recent figures of the number of claims brought in the High Court in 2019 under the Inheritance (Provision for Family and Dependants) Act 1975 show that claims reached an all-time high in 2020, a full 50% higher than the 2018 figure.
+Recent figures of the number of claims brought in the High Court in 2019 under the Inheritance (Provision for Family and Dependants) Act 1975 continue to rise.
+For example, it appears that over 10,000 applications to stop probate being granted were made in 2023, up 14 per cent on 2022.
 And this followed an even bigger jump of over 1000% in the number of claims made annually between 2005 and 2015.

 One of the main reasons for the recent increase in the number of claims is the growing complexity of British families – with a significant upswing in divorce, remarriage, and living together outside marriage – especially when no allowance was made in the will for second families or additional children.
 In particular, the significant increase in the number of couples living together has resulted in a huge 284% hike between 2007 and 2021 in the number of inheritance claims made annually by those who believe they should have received assets from the estate of their late partner.